What does Copyright Protect?

 - name of the copyright owner.

-For your key works, including unique software, databases, graphic user interfaces, manuals, writings, and recordings, register a copyright.
+For your key works, therefore, including unique software, databases, graphic user interfaces, manuals, writings, and recordings, register a copyright.

 - presumption of ownership and validity,